 What is a Freight Audit?

 A Freight Audit is a great starting point for analyzing your current freight invoices and, (depending on the process and capabilities selected), freight manifest data against your current rates & contracts with your third party carriers to ensure you are not paying more than you should; applying a credit application process for any uncovered errors; overcharges.
-We also call this ongoing, weekly monitoring process a Carrier Invoice / Consignment Reconciliation service.
+We also call this, as an ongoing, weekly monitoring process, a Carrier Invoice / Consignment Reconciliation service.

 A Freight Audit can also be viewed as a post invoice freight audit to review previously paid invoices (typically going back 6 – 12 months), again, checking for any errors and overcharges and establishing a process for negotiating rebates on already paid invoices.

 This introductory article on the subject of Freight Audits is helpful for explaining Freight Auditing in more detail.

 This simple Infographic shows the basic steps of a Freight Audit